cobyqa/cobyqa/docs/source/algo/linalg.cpqp.rst

     \end{bmatrix}
     \in \R^{2n + 2m_1}

-The reformulated problem :eq:`cpqp-slack` is simpler to solve than problem :eq:`cpqp` because its objective function is quadratic, although
+Compared to the original problem :eq:`cpqp`, the advantage of the reformulated problem :eq:`cpqp-slack` is that its objective function is quadratic, although

 #. the dimension of the reformulated problem is higher, and
 #. linear inequality constraints appear in the reformulated problem.